Basic functions

 2. Search and Filter

 (Go to the section in the video tutorial) The media search can be used on any subpage of Lecture2Go directly via the search function (magnifying glass icon).
-The search takes into account the title of a video, series, persons and keywords as well as the content of subtitles.
-Only public videos are included, protected videos cannot be found via the search.
+The search takes into account the title of a video, series, persons and keywords as well as the content of closed captions.
+By clicking on a search hit of a caption, you will jump to the corresponding time of the video.
+If you want to search exclusively for terms in captions, this is possible with the search prefix "_".
+Included in the search are only public videos, protected videos cannot be found via the search.

 On the start page you can navigate directly to the overview of all public media of an institution.